Two-Dimensional Billiards Are Turing Complete: Introduction

-Beyond its intrinsic mathematical interest, Turing completeness in planar billiards has broader implications.
-Because billiards arise as hard-wall limits of smooth Hamiltonian systems, undecidability in billiards points to intrinsic algorithmic limits in certain steep potential Hamiltonian dynamics.
-Moreover, billiard-type descriptions appear effectively in several physical regimes, including hard sphere gases and collision-dominated limits in celestial mechanics, suggesting that undecidability may emerge naturally in physically motivated models.
-In particular, several models in celestial mechanics admit billiard descriptions near close encounters, including variants of the three-body problem.
-Because the Halting problem is undecidable, our results imply undecidability for families of billiard-type models that arise as effective descriptions of close-encounter dynamics.
-This suggests that collision-dominated regimes in celestial mechanics may exhibit qualitative behaviors that cannot be decided algorithmically, even when the underlying equations are deterministic.
-This provides a first indication that undecidability may arise in classical celestial mechanics, alongside chaos, as a fundamental obstruction to long-term prediction, with potential consequences for questions of stability and ejection in planetary systems.
+Beyond its intrinsic mathematical interest, Turing completeness in planar billiards has broader implications for classical mechanics.
+Since billiards arise as hard wall limits of smooth Hamiltonian systems, undecidability in billiards points to intrinsic algorithmic limits in steep potential Hamiltonian dynamics.
+Billiard-type descriptions also appear in several physical regimes, including hard sphere gases and collision-dominated limits in celestial mechanics.
+In particular, models arising near close encounters in celestial mechanics, including variants of the three-body problem, often admit effective billiard descriptions.
+Our results therefore point to the possibility that collision dominated regimes may exhibit qualitative behaviors that are not algorithmically decidable, even when the governing equations are deterministic.
+This suggests that undecidability may enter classical celestial mechanics alongside chaos, not as another form of sensitive dependence on initial conditions, but as a distinct obstruction to prediction.
+Such algorithmic barriers could affect the mathematical formulation of long-term questions concerning stability, escape, and ejection in planetary systems.

-\textbf{Outline.} Section 2 reviews billiards and Turing machines.
-Section 3 presents the construction of computational billiards and proves Turing completeness.
+\textbf{Outline.} Section 2 reviews billiards, Turing machines and simulation of Turing machines by dynamical systems.
+Section 3 presents the construction of billiards associated with a Turing machine and proves Turing completeness.
 Section 4 discusses consequences and physical interpretations.
 Section 5 presents some conclusions.